Enabling IPv6 for Hosted Applications

 Complete the following steps to enable support for IPv6 application domains:

-Set up an external load balancer for your Pivotal Application Service (PAS) deployment.
-See Using Your Own Load Balancer.
+Set up an external load balancer for your Pivotal Application Service deployment.
+For more information, see Using Your Own Load Balancer.

 Configure DNS to resolve application domains to an IPv6 address on your external load balancer.